DataDog/integrations-extras/tidb/README.md

 RUN agent integration install -r -t datadog-tidb==${INTEGRATION_VERSION}
 ```

-Build the image and push it to your private docker registry.
+Build the image and push it to your private Docker registry.

-Then, upgrade the Datadog agent container image.
+Then, upgrade the Datadog Agent container image.
 If the Helm chart is used, modify the `agents.image` section in the `values.yaml` to replace the default agent image:

 ```yaml
 agents: